Onome1991/Facies_prediction/README.md

 # Facies_prediction
-Employ SVM classifiers for the prediction of lithofacies type in Wells in the OBOM field Niger Delta
+Employ SVM, RF, KNN classifiers for the prediction of lithofacies type in Wells in the OBOM field Niger Delta